-- 1. an area-weighted U-factor is used for above-grade wall compliance-whichthat includes a U-factor of 0.8 Btu/h-°F-ft2 for the area of the above-grade wall penetrated by the concrete floor deck in accordance with Section C402.1.2.1.4, or - 2. an approved thermal break device of with not less than R-10 insulation material is installed in accordance with the manufacturer's instructions, or - 3.
-An approved design where the above-grade wall U-factor used for compliance accounts for all balcony and concrete floor deck thermal bridges.
+- 1. an area-weighted U-factor is used for above-grade wall compliance which includes a U-factor of 0.8 Btu/h-°F-ft2 for the area of the above-grade wall penetrated by the concrete floor deck, or - 2. an approved thermal break device of not less than R-10 is installed in accordance with the manufacturer's instructions.